braineatingmachines/braineatingmachines.github.io/courses/index.md

 | Advanced | 302: Introduction to 3D Modeling |
 -->

 We have different age appropriate learning tracks available for kids of all ages.
-The 101 series is geared more towards elementary kids up to 5th grade.
-Each track allows the child to focus that topic in depth.
+The 101 series is geared more towards elementary kids up to 5th grade, 201 for middle and 301 for high school kids.

-## Elementary

-The tracks under 100 series are suitable for elementary school kids grades 2-5.

 ### [Robotics 101](101-robotics)